Description

 Food Sources

-Milk thistle supplements are derived from the seeds of the milk thistle plant, commonly consumed in capsules, tablets, or teas.
+Milk thistle comes from the seeds of the milk thistle plant and is commonly consumed in capsules, tablets, or teas.

 Time Frame